 Outside the towns, as we edged towards rice and sugarcane fields, the sky was rich blue and painfully sunny one minute, then suddenly the deepest shades of purple and grey, with a tropical shower threatening to erupt the next.
 Cows with shimmery skin like silk roamed in the golden light of the late afternoon sun and as my driver took me to the first Zanzibar Collection property built by the famed family I had come to learn about, he pointed out the henna and tamarind trees we passed.
 He said how much he loved tamarind and his favorite local dishes, like cassava with coconut milk, coconut rice, garlic and onion, and fish caught fresh at dawn each day.

-We wound our way along bumpy roads, dodging more cows and motorbikes and weaving around the local taxi service – small pickup trucks covered with tarp and packed impossibly tightly with people in the back, with one young man, just a boy, hanging off the back to direct the truck through traffic.
-His right foot and right arm gripped the bumper and top of tarp, with his other foot and arm floating in the dusty air making an elegant arc with his body.
+We wound our way along bumpy roads, dodging more cows and motorbikes and weaving around the local taxi service – small pickup trucks covered with a tarp and packed impossibly tightly with people in the back, with one young man, just a boy, hanging off the back to direct the truck through traffic.
+His right foot and right arm gripped the bumper and top of the tarp, with his other foot and arm floating in the dusty air making an elegant arc with his body.
 I smiled as we flew by him and he smiled back.

 Well before journalists or travel writers ventured to the beaches of Zanzibar, the Raguž family decided to become the first real investors in sustainable tourism here.
 It wasn’t long before the Raguž family’s properties became legendary.
-Armed with degrees from the Cornell School of Hotel Management, they created a privately owned collection of beautiful boutique hotels which remain family-owned and run, with great attention to detail, and excellent service.
+Armed with degrees from the Cornell School of Hotel Management, they created a privately owned collection of beautiful boutique hotels that remain family-owned and run, with great attention to detail, and excellent service.
 Unlike many foreign business owners, they decided to build and operate their hotels with a local workforce, and they still seek to grow the local economy in every way possible.

 The architecture in their properties is a celebration of the local design, with beautiful arabesques and filigree reflecting the skills of Zanzibari craftsmen.
 But the Zanzibar Collection isn’t only about viewing the islands’ culture; it’s about experiencing, embracing, and renewing it.
 Guests have the opportunity to take part in a vast array of local activities, from learning to speak Swahili, practicing palm weaving, visiting local clinics and schools supported by the Zanzibar Collection’s charity, and learning to cook signature local dishes.
-The Collection also offers East Africa’s only National Geographic-affiliated PADI 5 star Dive Centre.
+The Collection also offers East Africa’s only National Geographic affiliated PADI 5 Star Dive Centre.

 One of my favorite properties is their newest – the tranquil & stunning Zawadi Hotel, which offers the best ocean views on the Island.
 Zawadi sits atop a cliff with breathtaking views of the Indian Ocean, with a pristine, sandy white beach forming where the cliff recedes.
 A short, stone-hewn staircase provides near-private access to empty beaches, from which guests can enjoy the stunning views and also swim in the ocean and snorkel directly in front of the hotel, even at low tide – a feature unique to Zawadi.